25prabhu10/notes/docs/Non-Sorted/Finance/Finance.md

 ---
 title: Finance
-description: The management, creation, and study of money and investments.
+description: The management, creation, and study of money and investments
 ---

 # Finance